Bangkok Gay Nightlife

 - Muay Thai Live Performance

 The inaugural event was the first of its kind in Southeast Asia, with participants dressed in extravagant, over-the-top and flamboyant costumes, cheered on by thousands of spectators.
 The lavish parade and decorated floats attracted both local and international crowds.
 Definitely a feast for the eyes, Bangkok Gay Pride usually takes place in late October or early November in the Silom area.
-Make sure you're close to the action; staying in hotels around the Silom area will guarantee you a front seat and a good traffic jam!
+Make sure you're close to the action; staying in hotels around the Silom area will guarantee you a front seat!

 Bangkok gay nightlife is as fun, exciting and wild as the straight scene.
-Wide-ranging gay venues in Bangkok offer everything from gay-friendly hotels and guest houses to pubs, clubs, bars, karaoke venues, ladyboy cabarets, go-go bars, massage parlours and saunas.
+Wide-ranging gay venues in Bangkok offer everything from gay-friendly hotels and guest houses to pubs, clubs, bars, karaoke venues, ladyboy cabarets, go-go bars, and more.

 But before you do so, it's important to take note of a few things.
 As is always the case when you're traveling in a foreign country, it is vital to comply to the laws of the land.
-Firstly, the punishment for drug offences are severe in Thailand.
-So too sexual liaisons with under-aged persons.
-At the same time, be street-wise.
 The same traps that can be found in the gay scene of any other big city also apply to Bangkok.

 Bangkok Gay Areas